Legend0fHell/isle-mobile/README.md

-# ISLE - Interactive Sign Language Engagement
+# ISLE - Interactive Sign Language Education

-A Flutter mobile app that recognizes hand signs in real-time and converts them to text.
-Supports Android and iOS only.
+A Flutter mobile app that recognizes hand signs in real-time, converts them to text, and teach users how to do handsigns.
+Supports Android only.

 ## Overview

-ISLE (Interactive Sign Language Engagement) uses the device's camera to recognize hand signs and translate them into text.
+ISLE (Interactive Sign Language Education) uses the device's camera to recognize hand signs and translate them into text.
 The app employs a two-stage pipeline:

 1. **Hand Landmark Detection**: Uses MediaPipe/Google ML Kit to extract hand landmarks from a live video stream
-2. **Sign Recognition**: Processes these landmarks with a lightweight model to interpret and convert them into one of 28 outputs (a-z, space, delete)
+2. **Sign Recognition**: Processes these landmarks with a lightweight model to interpret and convert them into one of 29 outputs (a-z, space, delete, autocomplete)

 The recognized characters are stored to form words and sentences, with an auto-completion UI to assist users.

 ## Features

-- **Real-time Recognition**: Translates sign language into text as you sign
+- **Real-time Recognition**: Translates sign language into text as you sign.
 - **Interactive UI**:
   - Live camera feed with hand landmark visualization
   - Text display with current word highlighting
-  - Auto-completion suggestions to speed up sentence formation (maybe)
+  - Auto-completion suggestions to speed up sentence formation.
 - **Camera Controls**: Toggle between front and back cameras
-- **Editing Tools**: Delete functionality for correcting input
+- **Studying**: Dedicated features to help users mastering the handsigns!

 ## Getting Started

 ### Prerequisites

 - Flutter SDK (latest stable)
-- Android Studio / XCode for mobile deployment
+- Android Studio for mobile deployment
-- Physical device recommended (for better camera performance)
+- Physical device recommended (for better ML/camera performance)

 ### Installation